Robot-Learning-Collective/robot-learning-collective.github.io/winning-behavior-1k-challenge.md

   </div>
 </div>

-Please note that fail reason labelling are subjective, and there to provide the big picture.
+Please note that fail reason labeling is subjective, and is there to provide the big picture.
 Refer to all evaluation videos and scores [here](https://drive.google.com/drive/folders/12Wb21mQi6UP8_OMKPGNHOII_-MV3oxk-?usp=sharing).

-## Recovery from cross-task learning
+### Recovery from cross-task learning

 Training on all 50 tasks leads to **emergent recovery behaviors**.
 Single-task models never recover from mistakes; the multi-task model learns to pick up fallen items and retry.